MCT-master/mct-master.github.io/_posts/2020-12-10-pedal-applied.md

 ### Initial Study:

-In our initial study of pedal we set out to examine the app as it exists, using a couple of different scenarios so that we could properly evaluate its pros and cons.
+In our initial study of Pedál we set out to examine the app as it exists, using a couple of different scenarios so that we could properly evaluate its pros and cons.

 These different scenarios - we call them case studies here - were